Axelman8/Pari_V7.0_MKI/README.md

 Future plans:

--> having all user config settings in the ini file, so updates would only be flashing a .HEX file.
+-> having all user config settings in the ini file's, so updates would only be about flashing a .HEX file.
 No arduino IDE needed

 ================